VINTAGE FIRE ENGINE FINDS OLD HOME

 The original idea was to create exhibition and display space for local historical artefacts in the Old Fire Station but when the possibility of actually housing a local, vintage fire engine became a reality our plans changed and the focus now is on preparing suitable displays to complement the fire engine and open the Museum to the public.
 We are grateful to the Hampshire Fire Service, Alan House and the Hampshire Police and Fire Heritage Trust for their help in making this project a reality.

 Over the winter months of 2019 we created further displays of other artefacts that tell the story of Alresford over the centuries.
 During 2019 we have held a further six open days when the Museum has been open for residents and visitors to view the 'Old Steamer', fire service and Alresford related artefacts.
-During the forthcoming winter (2019/20) we will be working to more than double the size of the Museum and provide more comprehensive displays and we hope to be able to open our doors in early spring as a more comprehensive local Museum.
+During the winter and Covid-19 lock-down period we have been working to more than double the size of the Museum and provide more comprehensive displays and we now hope to be able to open our doors on the 27 September as a more comprehensive local Museum.

-Our aim is to open for at least one weekend day from Easter until the end of September but this will be dependent upon sufficient volunteers coming forward to act as stewards.
-As part of our extension work this coming winter we will be providing a refreshment and relaxation area for stewards.
+Subject to the restrictions of the Covid 19 emergency our aim is to open for at least one weekend day from Easter 2021 until the end of September but this will be dependent upon sufficient volunteers coming forward to act as stewards.
+As part of our extension work these last few months we have provided a refreshment and relaxation area for stewards.
 If you are able to assist please contact Roy Gentry, or Robin Atkins.